What is the EU Settlement Scheme?

 What is the role of local authorities in supporting EU citizens to claim Settled Status?

-Many boroughs are already providing information and guidance to EU citizens on how best to secure Settled Status or Pre-settled Status.
-Particular support may be required for vulnerable groups at risk of not securing their status, such as people with housing or health issues that may prevent them from being able to easily engage with the application process.
+Many boroughs are already providing information and guidance to EU citizens on how best to secure settled status or pre-settled status.
+Particular support is required for vulnerable groups at risk of not securing their status, such as people with housing or health issues that may prevent them from being able to easily engage with the application process.

 As corporate parent, local authorities have a duty to act in a looked after child or care leaver’s best interests and secure the best possible outcomes for them.
-They will therefore be required to support looked after children and care leavers in their applications for Settled Status or Pre-settled Status.
-The government has said that the application fee will be waivered for looked after children.
+They will therefore be required to support looked after children and care leavers in their applications for settled status or pre-settled status.

 In addition, social services may be providing accommodation and financial support to EU families or adults with care and support needs who are unable to claim welfare benefits.
 When such support is provided, it will be in the interests for all concerned for the local authority to proactively assist people to take appropriate steps to secure their status in order to comply with child safeguarding and adult well-being duties, and to avoid long-term support costs which may otherwise be incurred.